coatesap/day-rate-expense-generator/README.md

 The following features would be desirable:
 - [ ] Error logging/reporting
-- [ ] Check that an identical expense doesn't already exist (to allow the script to be re-run if necessary)
+- [x] Check that an identical expense doesn't already exist (to allow the script to be re-run if necessary)
+- [ ] Ability to pass a start date via a CLI option